Harrow, London: Railway accidents

 The modern town of Harrow and much of the borough overall has been defined historically by the growth of the railways, as Harrow expanded and saw housing developments as a result of the building of the Metropolitan Railway into what was, in early Victorian times, the rural areas to the north-west of London.
-The borough bow has many train stations.
+The borough now has many railway stations.

 Harrow has been the location of several serious train accidents.

 On 7 August 1838, Thomas Port died from injuries received in a train accident near Harrow.
 His gravestone in the parish churchyard of St Mary's, Harrow-on-the-Hill, states: "To the memory of Thomas Port, son of John Port of Burton-upon-Trent in the County of Stafford, Hat Manufacturer, who near this town had both legs severed from his body by the railway train.
 With great fortitude, he bore a second amputation by the surgeons and died from loss of blood, August 7th 1838, aged 33 years."

 On 26 November 1870, two trains collided at Harrow & Wealdstone station, killing 9 and injuring 44.

 On 8 October 1952, three trains collided at Harrow & Wealdstone station, killing 112 people.
 Of the dead, 64 were railway employees on their way to work.
+This is the greatest loss of life in any United Kingdom railway accident in peacetime.